fsolt/DCPO/cran-comments.md

 * checking data for non-ASCII characters ...
 NOTE
   Note: found 38 marked UTF-8 strings

-## This submission attempts to address the donttest issue found in 0.5.1 (which unfortunately I can't replicate on any of my test platforms).
+## This submission addresses the donttest issue found in 0.5.2